-improved trust in the knowledge base of decision-making
+improved trust in the knowledge base of decision-making,

-improved trust in open, cost-effective and sustainable operations of the Finnish central government.
+improved trust in open, cost-effective, and sustainable operations of the Finnish central government.

-Our audits are centred around central government finances and financial management.
+Our audits are centred around central government finances and the state’s financial management.
 The NAOF forms its overall view by annually auditing the final central government accounts and the Government’s annual report, and by monitoring fiscal policy.
 The overall view is supplemented by the findings and conclusions of other audits and reviews.
 The NAOF actively monitors and assesses changes in the operating environment as well as risks related to central government finances or the state’s financial management.

 Reports to Parliament

-Statutory reports submitted by the National Audit Office to Parliament include the following:
+The statutory reports submitted by the National Audit Office to Parliament include the following:

-the National Audit Office’s Annual Report to Parliament, as laid down in section 6 of the Act on the National Audit Office
+the National Audit Office’s Annual Report to Parliament, as laid down in section 6 of the Act on the National Audit Office,

-reports on the oversight of election campaign funding in connection with elections, as laid down in section 10(3) of the Act on a Candidate’s Election Funding
+reports on the oversight of election campaign funding in connection with elections, as laid down in section 10(3) of the Act on a Candidate’s Election Funding,

 annual reports on the oversight of political party funding, as laid down in section 9e(5) of the Act on Political Parties.